 Analog Slot Car Controller

 An analog slot car controller is a hand-held device that supplies the right level of voltage to the slot car while it is racing.
-T trigger, an important component of the controller, is connected to an electrical contact.
+The trigger, an important component of the controller, is connected to an electrical contact.
 The contact, in turn, is connected to a resistor.
 When the racer squeezes the trigger, the track sends more voltage to the car.
 Consequently, the car picks up speed.
 When the racer releases the trigger, the reverse happens and the car slows down or stops.
 The electrical resistance of the controller is measured in ohms.
 You should always note the number of ohms because changes in resistance affect the response time of your car.

 However, and analog slot car controller does not only make the easier to manage the voltage running to the car.
 Without the controller, drivers would not have the ability to make turns when needed.
 In addition, they would not be able to follow a straight path on the long, straight sections on the track.

 There have been many recent modifications and improvements in slot car controllers.
 These improvements have led to better handling of slot cars on the track.
 Newer controllers now make it possible to brake at the push of a single button.
 Older systems required racers to squeeze and release the trigger to speed up or slow down.
 These new controllers come with a button that sends negative voltage (recall the positive effect of resistance on response time) to the slot car’s motor.
 The negative voltage stops the slot car.

 Improvements in analog slot car controllers have also led to better control of the breaking system.
 More advanced controllers now feature a highly accurate system of controlling breaking speed.
 Consequently, newer controllers give racers a good advantage over other drivers while making turns on the track.

 Electronic Slot Car Controller